fontforge/libspiro/README.md

 Instead of the default cubic output, this exposes the midpoint, which might be useful to someone.

 SPIRO_QUAD0_TO_BEZIER:
-Rough approximation of quadratic to bezier curves.
+Rough approximation of quadratic to bézier curves.
 Knot points will have smooth connection but midpoints may be visually okay or not.

 #### The bezier context